mattbradley/warpjs/README.md

       'hours': -8.5
     });

-will jump forwards 2 years and 15 days, then backwards 8.5 hours.
+will jump forward 2 years and 15 days, then backward 8.5 hours.
 You're not restricted to using the long-form unit names: you're free to use names such as `yr` for years and `h` for hours.
 Pretty much any abbreviation you can think of will be properly parsed.
 See below for the full unit name list.
 Using more than